taixingbi/apts-value-prediction/README.md

-# apts price prediction
+# Apts value(price) prediction
-This is used to predict current apts price
+This is used to predict current apts price.

 # how to use it?
-in apts page, add "predicted price". in zillow, called "home value"  "https://www.zillow.com/homedetails/12-E-69th-St-New-York-NY-10021/31533674_zpid/"
+In apts page, add "predicted price".
+In zillow, called [home value](https://www.zillow.com/homedetails/12-E-69th-St-New-York-NY-10021/31533674_zpid/)

-more work in future, predict "LAST 30 DAY CHANGE", "ONE YEAR FORECAST".
+More work in future, predict "LAST 30 DAY CHANGE", "ONE YEAR FORECAST".